 3. Jerry Rice

-Who is the best defensive player in nfl history?
+Who is the best defensive player in NFL history?
 Jerry Rice is the best pass catcher in NFL history, and no one even comes close.
 Rice holds every major passing record in NFL history, and second place is miles away.
-Rice outpaces second place in total receiving yards by more than 5,000 yards, more than 100 catches and more than 40 touchdowns.
+Rice outpaces second place in total receiving yards by more than 5,000 yards, more than 100 catches, and more than 40 touchdowns.
 Some may attribute his record to his long playing career, which spanned 20 seasons, but the reality is that Rice remained a dominant player even into his old age.
 At age 40, Rice still has more than 1,200 receiving yards and seven touchdowns.

 4. Barry Sanders